 Liking the idea of this, Earl enlisted in the Air Force and got himself trained up enough to qualify as a GI Joe - not too hard, considering his own experience to date.
 After passing the grueling GI Joe entrance exam, ol' Bullet-Proof got himself a new command.

-Working with experienced GI Joe operatives Cutter, Mutt and Junkyard, and Shockwave, Earl was put to work against the despicable and demented dealer known only as the Headman.
+Working with experienced GI Joe operatives Cutter, Shockwave, and Mutt and Junkyard, Earl was put to work against the despicable and demented dealer known only as the Headman.
 This drug-addled freak, alongside his Headhunter army, were quickly becoming a national threat.

 Earl and company narrowed down their search for the man to Broca Beach, a town that was currently under Cobra control.
 The Joes had no clue about Cobra's presence, but Headman found them to be the perfect patsies because hey - it wasn't like they were going to call the feds on him.

-After an extended firefight in a Broca Beach amusement park, Earl and company pursued Headman and his cronies, who were bringing a huge shipment of drugs into Broca Beach by ship.
+After an extended firefight in a Broca Beach amusement park, the DEF pursued Headman and his cronies, who were bringing a huge shipment of drugs into Broca Beach by ship.
 Little did the Joes (or Headman) know, but Cobra Commander was tired of Headman disrupting his plans.

 Though he's been working to stem the die of illegal drugs into our country, he nonetheless has time for his fellow Joes when they need him for some special operation or another, now that they've been reactivated.
 Whenever they make the call, Bullet-Proof is ready to answer it!